MMcCormick/mmccormick.github.io/_posts/2023-04-22-an-introduction.markdown

 categories: introduction AI web-development
 ---

 My name is Matt McCormick, and I am an AI and Full-stack Web Developer with a passion for innovation, creativity, and technology.
-Throughout my career, I have gained extensive experience in AI, web development, and consulting, specializing in providing comprehensive solutions and leveraging my expertise to drive success in the tech industry.
+Throughout my career, I have gained extensive experience in AI, industry-standard web technologies, and consulting, specializing in providing comprehensive solutions and leveraging my expertise to drive success in the tech industry.

 I am a creative, pioneering individual with a track record of success in various positions such as Senior Back-End Software Engineer, Full Stack Web Consultant, and CTO.
 My education includes a B.A.
 Degree in Computer Science & Music from Tufts, and I have over 15 years of web development experience.